 Reading regularly can get pretty expensive if you’re frequently buying brand new books.
-There are loads of different ways you can save some money on books – why not try organising a book swap with your friends, buying used books, or downloading free e-books online.
-Also check out your local library website –there’s a good chance they have e-books for loan!
+There are loads of different ways you can save some money – why not try organising a book swap with your friends, buying used books, or downloading free e-books online.
+Also check out your local library website as there’s a good chance they have e-books for loan!

 4. Join a virtual book club… or start one!

 One of the best parts about reading books is being able to share them with others, and being part of a book club is one of the easiest ways to do this.
 If you’re not already part of one, you can join a range of online book clubs.